liaohaofu/adn/README.md

 │   └── no_artifact # a folder containing all the testing images without artifact
 └── train
-    ├── artifact # a folder containing all the training images with artifact └── no_artifact # a folder containing all the training images with artifact
+    ├── artifact # a folder containing all the training images with artifact └── no_artifact # a folder containing all the training images without artifact
 ```

 - Create a softlink to your nature image dataset